brwe/es-token-plugin/README.md

 ```
  {
    "terms": [
-      "random",
-      "random_chance",
-      "randomized",
-      "randomly",
-      "randomness",
-      "rands",
-      "randwick",
-      "randy",
-      "raney",
-      "rang"
+     "rather",
+     "ray",
+     "re",
+     "reach",
+     "read",
+     "reading",
+     "ready",
+     "real",
+     "realised",
+     "reality",
+     "realize"
    ]
  }
 ```

 Parameters:

-- size: number of terms to return
+- `size`: number of terms to return

-- from: term to start with.
+- `from`: term to start with.
 Starts from the next term that is greater if the term is not found in the dictionary

-- min_doc_freq: skip all terms where document frequency is < min_doc_freq. document frequency for term is computed per shard not over the whole index.
+- `min_doc_freq`: skip all terms where document frequency is < `min_doc_freq`. document frequency for term is computed per shard not over the whole index.